matschie1/MQTTDevice/README.md

 #define DISP_UPDATE 10000	-> Display screen update queued approx. every 10s

 Beside those read and write events (normally handled by loop) also error events are queued.
 For example a sensors fails.
 If this event is queued you can if enabled in webif automatically switch off all actors and/or induction.
 Enter a value for delay on error as you want to delay the event switch off.
 The logic behind this delay is, that a single error event should not immediately turn off your brewery, but if an error event is still queued after some time, then you might prefer a turn off.

+FileBrowser:
+You can browse, down- an dupload files from/to spiffs.
+This makes it very easy to safe or restore configuration (config.json)

+Over the Air Updates:
+ArduinoOTA can be activated on webif.
+Keep in mind to start OTA on ESP before you open Arduino-IDE.

+mDNS:
+You can active mDNS on webif if required.

 Debug information: